 Support if you are overweight

 Healthy Lifestyle hub

-- be registered with a GP in Southwark
+- work in Southwark

 There are two service options: Balance and Fast.

 To be eligible, you must: